evilgeniuslabs/evilgeniuslabs.github.io/_posts/2025-07-25-fibonacci256-expanding-hdr-pixelblaze.md

 ---

 Congratulations!
-You should now be able to connect to and configure your Fibonacci256!
+You should now be able to connect to and configure your Fibonacci!

 ### Settings

-After you've gotten your Fibonacci256 connected to a wi-fi network, there are a few settings you should check and be aware of.
+After you've gotten your Fibonacci connected to a wi-fi network, there are a few settings you should check and be aware of.

-Open your Fibonacci256's web app and click on the **Settings** tab.
+Open your Fibonacci's web app and click on the **Settings** tab.

-We won't go over every setting on this page, just the ones that are important for the use of your Fibonacci256.
+We won't go over every setting on this page, just the ones that are important for the use of your Fibonacci.

-- Name: you can give your Fibonacci256 a unique name to differentiate it from others.
-This is especially useful if you have multiple Fibonacci256s and/or Pixelblaze controllers on the same network.
+- Name: you can give your Fibonacci a unique name to differentiate it from others.
+This is especially useful if you have multiple Fibonaccis and/or Pixelblaze controllers on the same network.
 - LED Settings:
 - Limit Brightness: **Warning!** we recommend you keep this **at or below 50%!**
   It is possible for high brightnesses and patterns that use a lot of white or desaturated colors to draw a lot of power, potentially causing high temperatures and reducing the LED life time.

 These settings should **always** be set to the following values to match the type and quantity of LEDs in your Fibonacci256:

-- LED Type: WS2812
+- LED Type: SK9822-EC20 2mm HDR RGB
 - Pixels: 256
 - Data Speed: 2 MHz
 - Color Order: GRB